BingJiaChen/few-shot-indoor-localization/Readme.md

 This code is for paper :
 B.-J. Chen and R. Y. Chang, "Few-Shot Transfer Learning for Device-Free Fingerprinting Indoor Localization," IEEE International Conference on Communications (ICC), May 2022.

-The implementation code is reference on :
+The structure of code is based on :
 - https://github.com/louis2889184/gnn_few_shot_cifar100
 - https://github.com/hazdzz/ChebyNet
 - https://github.com/sadbb/few-shot-fgnn